 Indicator Definition Formula of calculation EBITDA For the last four completed quarters Earnings Before Interest, Taxes, Depreciation and Amortization and it is useful to determine the company's operating performance.
-Net income + Interests paid - Interests received + Depreciation and amortization - Positive currency revaluation + Negative currency revaluation - Positive revaluation of assets + Negative revaluation of assets CFO For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow from Operations after taxes, interest paid and changes in the working capital is the amount of cash the company Net income + Depreciation and amortization + Change in AR + Change in Inventory

-Cash Flow Statement is available on a quarterly basis generates from operating activities. + Change in AP + Impairment of goodwill and intangibles + Change in other operating assets and liabilities CAPEX For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Capital expenditures / acquisition of fixed assets are the funds used by the company in order to buy or maintain equipment, property and other fixed assets.
-Correspondent line from the Cash Flow statement from the Cash Flow from Investment Activity FCF For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Operating cash flow after taxes, interests paid, changes in working capital, capital investments and dividends paid FCF = CFO - CAPEX - dividends paid FFO (Funds from operations) For the last completed year or for the last four completed quarters (for the assessment according to IFRS (US GAAP) or if the Cash Flow Statement is available on a quarterly basis Cash flows from operating activity after taxes, but before the inflow or outflow of funds related to the working capital and interests paid.
-The indicator shows the company's ability to generate cash from operating activities before reinvestments and changes in working capital FFO = CFO +/- changes in working capital
+Net income + Interests paid - Interests received + Depreciation and amortization - Positive currency revaluation + Negative currency revaluation - Positive revaluation of assets + Negative revaluation of assets CFO For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Cash Flow from Operations after taxes, interest paid and changes in the working capital is the amount of cash the company generates from operating activities.
+Net income + Depreciation and amortization + Change in AR + Change in Inventory + Change in AP + Impairment of goodwill and intangibles + Change in other operating assets and liabilities CAPEX For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Capital expenditures / acquisition of fixed assets are the funds used by the company in order to buy or maintain equipment, property and other fixed assets.
+Correspondent line from the Cash Flow statement from the Cash Flow from Investment Activity FCF For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Operating cash flow after taxes, interests paid, changes in working capital, capital investments and dividends paid FCF = CFO - CAPEX - dividends paid